NeuroOne® Announces First Clin - GuruFocus.com

+Evo sEEG electrode used with Zimmer Biomet’s ROSA One® Brain during procedure at Cleveland Clinic

-EDEN PRAIRIE, Minn., May 10, 2023 (GLOBE NEWSWIRE) -- NeuroOne Medical Technologies Corporation ( NMTC) ("NeuroOne" or the "Company"), a medical technology company focused on improving surgical care options and outcomes for patients suffering from neurological disorders, today announced that its first clinical case using the Evo® sEEG electrode was performed by Dr. Jamie Van Gompel at Mayo Clinic.
-Using a non-robotic stereotactic frame system, Evo electrodes were implanted successfully and met the Company’s product performance objectives.
+EDEN PRAIRIE, Minn., May 17, 2023 (GLOBE NEWSWIRE) -- NeuroOne Medical Technologies Corporation ( NMTC) ("NeuroOne" or the "Company"), a medical technology company focused on improving surgical care options and outcomes for patients suffering from neurological disorders, today announced the first clinical case using the Evo® sEEG electrode in robotic neurosurgery.
+Performed by Dr. William Bingaman at Cleveland Clinic, the procedure was the first to utilize NeuroOne’s Evo sEEG electrode, exclusively marketed in the U.S. by Zimmer Biomet, with Zimmer Biomet’s ROSA One® Brain, a robotic platform that assists surgeons in planning and performing complex minimally invasive neurosurgical procedures.

-Dave Rosa, CEO of NeuroOne, commented, “We would like to thank Dr. Van Gompel and his surgical team at Mayo for this 'first in the world' opportunity.
-We are ecstatic with the initial performance of our Evo sEEG electrodes which confirmed the results of many years of testing on the device.
-While we previously used the device intraoperatively, this was the first clinical case that was cleared by the FDA for less than 30 day use.
-We look forward to continued success with the launch of the technology as we continue the roll out of the technology through our distribution partner, Zimmer Biomet.”

-NeuroOne provides a full line of electrode technology to address an estimated worldwide market of $100 million for patients requiring diagnostic brain mapping procedures.
-Epilepsy mapping procedures primarily utilize sEEG electrodes due to their less invasive insertion procedure, but less than 5% of people with drug-resistant epilepsy who are surgical candidates receive diagnostic procedures using sEEGs.
-NeuroOne believes there is a significant opportunity to expand market adoption of sEEG technology with broad U.S. distribution of its Evo product line.
+Dave Rosa, CEO of NeuroOne, commented, “This clinical case utilizing our minimally invasive and high-definition electrode technology with ROSA One Brain is a major milestone in NeuroOne’s partnership with Zimmer Biomet.
+Now that Zimmer Biomet has commenced U.S. distribution of our Evo sEEG electrodes, this case study confirms the synergistic use of our product with Zimmer Biomet’s robotics platform which was the foundation of our interest to partner with Zimmer Biomet.”

+The Evo sEEG electrode technology offers stereoelectroencephalography recording, brain stimulation and future development of ablation solutions targeted for patients suffering from multiple neurological conditions.
+In October 2022, NeuroOne received FDA clearance to market its Evo sEEG electrode technology for temporary (less than 30 days) use with recording, monitoring, and stimulation equipment for the recording, monitoring, and stimulation of electrical signals at the subsurface level of the brain.

 About NeuroOne